Best

 Regional Comparison

-London and St. Thomas housing market had 370 sales in the month, representing 15.7% lower sales than in January 2024 and 12.1% lower than in December.
-On the other hand, 1,088 new listings came onto the market in January 2025, 24.6% more than the new listings in January 2024 and 101% more than last month.
-While the number of sales decreased year-over-year, new listings were higher than in January 2024.
-This shows that while sellers have returned to the market, buyers are delaying their purchasing plans.
+The London and St. Thomas housing market had 722 sales in the month, representing 6.7% lower sales than in May 2024, which signifies a notable dip.
+The sales were also 10.6% higher than in April 2025.
+On the other hand, 1,999 new listings came onto the market in May 2025, 27.9% more than the new listings in May 2024 and 31% more than last month.

 Additional Ratios

 The sale-to-list price ratio measures a home's average sale price compared to its average listing price.
-In January 2025, the sale-to-list price ratio for London-St. Thomas was 97.6%, indicating that houses are selling about 2.4% below the asking price.
-In comparison, when home prices in London peaked in February 2022, the sale-to-list price ratio was 122.9%.
+In May 2025, the sale-to-list price ratio for London-St. Thomas was 98%, indicating that houses are selling about 2% below the asking price.
+The ratio has mostly been under 100% following the 2022 peak.
+In comparison, when home prices in London were near peak in May 2022, the sale-to-list price ratio was 119.9%.

 Property Types